-There are many headaches, with tension headaches being the most common.
-The headaches are painful and occur in groups, while migraines are moderate-to-severe headaches.
-Several effective, natural treatments are available for treating headaches.
-Here are the eight effective home remedies for relieving headache.
+There are many types of headaches, and tension headaches happen to be the most common among them.
+These headaches can be quite painful and often occur in clusters.
+On the other hand, migraines are characterized by moderate-to-severe pain.
+Fortunately, various effective natural treatments exist to alleviate these headaches.
+Here also are the eight effective home remedies for relieving headache.

 8 Ways To Relieve A Headache